Forced Turnover: Evaluating Pressing Effectiveness in Soccer

 Now that we have determined the pressure zone, the only other criterion we specified was that the approach velocity of the defender to the ball carrier must be greater than 1 m/s, as proposed by Merckx et al. This approach velocity threshold has been set in place to filter out “static” defending/pressing, as the defender must actively engage or move towards the ball carrier even if within the pressure zone.
 To reiterate, a defending player was classified as “pressing” if they were simultaneously within the oval pressure zone and approaching the ball carrier above the velocity threshold.

-Grouping pressing sequences
+Grouping pressing actions into sequences

 Individual pressing actions were grouped into pressing sequences based on how close they happened in time.
 We defined a pressing sequence as a continuous period where at least one defender from the same team maintained pressing behavior, allowing for brief interruptions of up to 1.5 seconds (15 frames).
 In other words, if a pressing defender leaves the pressure zone or is no longer actively pressing, but another defender exhibits pressing behavior within 1.5 seconds, the sequence remains active.
 However, if the next press begins more than 1.5 seconds after the previous press, a new pressing sequence begins.